cguenther0929/hygrometerWiFi/README.md

 After including the necessary board manager URL, navigate to *tools > board > boards manager*, and install the ESP8266 manager.
 The appropriate one will be listed as *written by the "community"*.

+It is necessary to install the  **ArduinoJson**  library.
+To do so, click on *Tools > Include Libraries > Manage Libraries*.
+Within the library manager, serach for **ArduinoJson**, and install version 6.18.0 (version installed at the time of writing this).

 ### COMPILING ###
 The digital hygrometer utilizes a bare ESP8266 WiFi SOM.
 For proper compilation, the target board shall be  *Generic ESP8266 Module*.